SergeoLacruz/inventree-supplier-panel/README.md

 the actual stock at mouser and an OK bubble when the stock is large enough for you order.
 You also find the actual price as well as the total amount of your order.

 All items that have been in the cart before get deleted.
-Tha cart always contains only the parts in your PO.
+The cart always contains only the parts in your PO.

 The plugin also transfers your IPNs (internal part numbers).
 Mouser reserves a field